genlaw/genlaw.github.io/glossary.md

 ### The Field of IP

 A set of laws that grant exclusive rights for creative and inventive works.
-IP laws protect and promote ideas by incentivizing innovation and protecting owners of inventions (e.g. written works, music, designs among others).
-Intellectual property laws include copyright, patents, trademarks and trade dress, trade secrets.
+IP laws protect and promote ideas by incentivizing innovation and protecting owners of inventions (e.g. written works, music, designs, among others).
+Intellectual property laws include copyright, patents, trademarks and trade dress, and trade secrets.

 ### Copyright

 [**Copyright**](https://www.law.cornell.edu/uscode/text/17/102) grants exclusive rights to creators of original works.
 For a work to be copyrightable, it must meet a certain criteria: (1) it must be original, and (2) it must possess a sufficient degree of creativity.
 Copyright does not protect facts or concepts, but expressions of those ideas fixed in a tangible medium (e.g., the idea for a movie, if not written down or recorded in some way, is typically not copyrightable; a screenplay is typically copyrightable).
-Copyright laws provide protections for various forms of creative expression, including, but not limited to literary works, artistic works, musical composition, movies, and software.
+Copyright laws provide protections for various forms of creative expression, including, but not limited to, literary works, artistic works, musical composition, movies, and software.

 ### Copyright Infringement